(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed on January 5, 2022.

-Non-alcoholic fatty liver disease (NAFLD) is a condition that develops when fat builds up inside your liver beyond the normal amount (about 5 percent to 10 percent of its weight), according to the U.S. Department of Veterans Affairs.
-Over time, excess fat may harm the liver.
-You may have heard of fatty liver disease that’s caused by drinking too much alcohol—but, as the name implies, NAFLD has different causes.
+Non-alcoholic fatty liver disease (NAFLD) is a condition that develops when fat builds up inside the liver beyond the normal amount (about 5 percent to 10 percent of its weight).
+Over time, excess fat may harm the liver, which may be a risk factor for developing liver cancer.
+NAFLD is not the same as fatty liver disease that's caused by drinking too much alcohol.

 NAFLD is the umbrella term for two types of this condition.

-NAFL, or non-alcoholic fatty liver: With NAFL, your liver is enlarged and could cause discomfort, but it’s less likely to be inflamed or have damage, and you’re less likely to have complications.
+NAFL, or non-alcoholic fatty liver: With NAFL, the liver is enlarged and could cause discomfort, but it’s less likely to be inflamed or have damage, and the patient is less likely to have complications.

 How NAFLD is diagnosed

-Your doctor may suspect you have fatty liver disease if your routine blood tests show increased levels of liver enzymes.
+A doctor may suspect a patient has fatty liver disease if his or her routine blood tests show increased levels of liver enzymes.

-Sometimes, fat in the liver is seen on imaging tests—such as an X-ray, an ultrasound, a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan—of your abdomen.
-It’s also possible to have fat in the liver yet have normal enzyme levels.
+Sometimes, fat in the liver is seen on imaging tests—such as an X-ray, an ultrasound, a computed tomography (CT) scan or a magnetic resonance imaging (MRI) scan—of the abdomen.
+It’s also possible for a patient to have fat in the liver yet have normal enzyme levels.

-Depending on your test results, your doctor may order a FibroScan®, a type of ultrasound known as elastography.
+Depending on the test results, the care team may order a FibroScan®, a type of ultrasound known as elastography.
 It uses sound waves to create images that measure the stiffness of liver tissue.

-You may need to undergo a liver biopsy for a definitive diagnosis.
-During a biopsy, a needle is inserted into the liver through your abdomen, and sample cells are drawn out.
+The patient may need to undergo a liver biopsy for a definitive diagnosis.
+During a biopsy, a needle is inserted into the liver through the patient's abdomen, and sample cells are drawn out.
 The cells are sent to a laboratory where a pathologist examines them under a microscope.

 It’s not known what exactly causes some people to develop NAFLD, but it’s seen in patients who are obese, especially those with a large waist.